Tara Rushton: Career

-In October 2021 Rushton join Network 10 Sport Football Commentary Team for All the A-Leagues, Matildas, Socceroos and FFA Cup matches as a sports presenter.
+In October 2021 Rushton joined the Network 10 Sport Football Commentary Team for All the A-Leagues, Matildas, Socceroos and FFA Cup matches as a sports presenter.

-In December 2024, Rushton was appointed sports presenter on 10 News First Sydney replacing Matt Burke from 2025.
+In December 2024, Rushton was appointed sports presenter on 10 News Sydney replacing Matt Burke from 2025.

 Personal life

 Rushton is mixed-race, being half-Anglo-Celtic Australian (through her father) and her late mother Hillary being a member of the Anglo-Burmese community in Western Australia.
 She is an avid Arsenal F.C. fan, having previously lived in Islington in North London, near Arsenal's home ground.
 Her favourite player is Thierry Henry.
 She has also played local football herself, for Lindfield F.C. on Sydney's North Shore.
 In January 2016, she started dating former National Rugby League player Cooper Cronk.
 They married on 14 December 2017.
 They have two sons, born in 2018 and 2021.